TongShan4869/Figure-Handbook/README.md

 Figure Handbook (Part I - Basics)
 ===
 This is a guidline for generating figures in Python.
-Originally written for student in our lab ([Maddox lab](https://github.com/maddoxlab)).
+Originally written for members in our lab ([Maddox lab](https://github.com/maddoxlab)).
 We will keep this file updating.

-Author: Madeline Cappelloni, Tong Shan, Thomas Stoll(Maddox Lab)
+Author: Madeline Cappelloni, Tong Shan, Thomas Stoll

 Edit: Feb 18, 2024